-He was walking through the streets, admiring the simplicity of the world around him when he came across a scene so treacherous.
+He was walking through the streets, admiring the simplicity of the world around him when he came across a treacherous scene.
 Nothing could truly phase the man except unnecessary destruction of innocence.

-And yet here he was, walking, minding his own business, when he came across the incident.
-Fire was burning an exquisite pathway through nature, so delicately placed, burning it to its own roots.
+And yet here he was, walking, minding his own business, when he came across the scene.
+An exquisite pathway of nature was being burned, leaves and plants so delicately placed, burning to their very own roots.

-Alas, there was nothing the man could do except continue on his way, the sight of destruction in nature still fresh, as the flesh of the once-living, now charcoaled plants.
+Alas, there was nothing the man could do except continue on his way, the sight of nature’s destruction still fresh in his mind, as the flesh of the once-living, now charcoaled plants dwelled on within him.

 Once beautiful decadent flowers, soft, pale, and fragile, shriveled under the heat; a sight he knew would stay etched in his mind for more than a moment of his life.

-But he continued on, past the destruction of nature onto the bustling city-streets, to unknowingly experience the destruction of man.
+But he continued on, past the destruction of nature onto the bustling city-streets, to unknowingly and unwillingly experience the destruction of man.

-Into the bar he walked, fearful of the destruction of his own life, he took a beer to wash away the unnecessarily heavy thoughts.
-Not a moment later, the man felt happy, as if the weight of the world and unanswered questions dwelling in his mind had been revoked.
+Into the bar he walked.
+Fearful of the destruction of his own life, he took a beer to wash away the unnecessarily heavy thoughts.
+Not a moment later, the man felt happy, as if the weight of the world and unanswered questions dwelling through his mind had been revoked.

 But he knew it was a mistake.
-He was not an ignoramus.
-A drink, he knew, would make the world’s issues rise from his mortal body, but only temporarily, just as all good things must eventually come to an end.
+He was not an ignorant fool.
+A drink, he knew, would make the world’s issues and his own issues dissipate from his mortal body, but only temporarily, just as all good things are bound to come to an end.

-Beyond the door and beyond the hustling-yelling men were seated, those not as wise as him, would crash and burn at their soonest taste of the freedom from their minds, in the same burning fashion the plants outside had given their lives.
+Beyond the door, beyond the hustling and yelling men, were seated those not as wise as him, who would crash and burn at their first taste of the freedom from their minds, in the same burning fashion the plants outside had given their lives.

-Life, as it is defined, has a questionably challenging meaning, for so many are alive but few can exist long enough to exclaim that they have indeed lived through life.
+Life, as it is defined, has a questionably challenging meaning, for so many are alive but few can exist long enough to exclaim that they have indeed lived.

 However, that is besides the point.